signalfx/signalfx-agent/README.md

 You should generally not run the agent as `root` unless you can't use capabilities for some reason.

+## Configuration

+The agent is configured primarily from a YAML file (by default, `/etc/signalfx/agent.yaml`, but this can be overridden by the `-config` command line flag).

+For the full schema of the config, see [Config Schema](./docs/config-schema.md).

+For information on how to configure the agent from remote sources, such as other files on the filesystem or KV stores such as Etcd, see [Remote Configuration](./docs/remote-config.md).

 ## Logging
 Currently the agent only supports logging to stdout/stderr, which will